-- 4.6.1 An initial license is issued for the remaining portion of the the calendar year three-year license cycle, ending Dthrough December 31. - 4.7 To renew an ambulance service license: - The service must complete the application form provided by the Department and forward it to the EMS district board on or before September 1 in the final year of the license cycle; - The EMS district board shall review the form and advise the Department 4.7.2 about the service's continued compliance with the EMS statute (24 V.S.A. ch.
+- 4.4.2.11 The applicant provides for the continuing education of personnel affiliated with the agency to maintain their current level of EMS licensure and enrich their education within the scope of practice associated with the applicant's proposed level of licensure; - 4.4.2.12 The applicant has or is able to obtain an appropriate number of ambulance(s) with the required equipment to support the operations proposed. - 4.5 The EMS district board shall assist the Department in determining compliance of the applicant with the provisions of the EMS statute (24 V.S.A. ch.
+71) and section 4.4.2 of this rule by providing comments and recommendations. - 4.5.1 An initial license is issued for the remaining portion of the calendar year through December 31. - 4.6 To renew an ambulance service license: - 4.6.1 The service must complete the application form provided by the Department and forward it to the EMS district board on or before September 1; - 4.6.2 The EMS district board shall review the form and advise the Department about the service's continued compliance with the EMS statute (24 V.S.A. ch.
 71) and this rule.
-The EMS district board shall forward all applications to the Department by October 1 in the final year of the license cycle; - 4.7.3 Renewal licenses are issued for the calendar year January 1 to December 31 three calendar years; - 4.7.4 Provided that a complete renewal license application has been submitted to the EMS district board by September 1 of the final year of the license cycle, a service may continue to operate as a licensed service beyond December 31 unless otherwise notified by the Department; - 4.7.5 An ambulance service shall continue to meet the requirements of section 4.5.2 as a condition of re-licensure; - The Department may periodically inspect the operations and record keeping systems of the ambulance service to assure compliance with this rule.
-The ambulance service shall maintain and make available to the Department for inspection records including, but not limited to, those relating to: - 4.7.6.1 Vehicle and equipment checks; - 4.7.6.2 Personnel licensure, and continuing education, and credentialing; - 4.7.6.3 Policies and procedures; and - 4.7.6.4 Any contracts or agreements for services related to ambulance service licensure. - 4.8 If a license has already been denied, applications for a service license will be automatically denied by the Department if the applicant or the proposed service fail to demonstrate a material change in the factors listed in the Department's original denial.
+The EMS district board shall forward all applications to the Department by October 1; - 4.6.3 Renewal licenses are issued for the calendar year January 1 to December 31; - 4.6.4 Provided that a complete renewal license application has been submitted to the EMS district board by September 1, a service may continue to operate as a licensed service beyond December 31 unless otherwise notified by the Department; - 4.6.5 An ambulance service shall continue to meet the requirements of Section 4.4.2 as a condition of re-licensure: - 4.6.6 The Department may periodically inspect the operations and record keeping systems of the ambulance service to assure compliance with this rule.
+The ambulance service shall maintain and make available to the Department for inspection records including, but not limited to, those relating to: - 4.6.6.1 Vehicle and equipment checks; - 4.6.6.2 Personnel licensure, continuing education, and credentialing; - 4.6.6.3 Policies and procedures; and - 4.6.6.4 Any contracts or agreements for services related to ambulance service licensure. - 4.7 If a license has already been denied, applications for a service license will be automatically denied by the Department if the applicant or the proposed service fail to demonstrate a material change in the factors listed in the Department's original denial.